Skip to main content

 • TTFB: Exposure to first completion time for the behavior

-• Behavior Retention: Share of cohort performing the behavior at D30 and D180
+• Behavior Retention: Share of a cohort performing the behavior at decision-relevant intervals.
+Define the intervals and repeat criteria for the domain; D30 and D180 are examples, not universal checkpoints

 • CRS: min(Buyer Readiness, Champion Readiness, User Readiness) over the pilot window